-When inclement weather or any other emergency situation forces the closing of district schools, the information will be communicated by E-Alert (see above), radio, and television broadcast.
+When inclement weather or any other emergency situation forces the closing of district schools, the information will be communicated by e-Alert (see above), radio and television broadcast, and the district's official social media outlets.
 Please do not telephone the schools or the District Office.

-The decision to close schools in weather-related situations will normally be made by 6:15 a.m.
+The decision to close schools in weather-related situations will normally be made before 6:00 a.m.
 The safety of our students and staff is the basis for any decision.
-Key factors that must be considered include road conditions and weather reports/ forecasts.
+Key factors that are considered include road conditions and weather reports/forecasts.